-If the skin gets very sore it may peel and blisters may form in the treatment area.
-Skin reactions usually settle down two to four weeks after your treatment finishes.
+If the skin gets very sore it may peel and blister in the treatment area.
+Skin reactions usually settle down two to four weeks after your treatment ends.

 Usually the radiotherapy staff advise you to gently wash the area each day with mild, unperfumed soap and warm or cool water.
 You then gently pat the skin dry with a soft towel.
 Rubbing the skin can make it sore.

 Don't use creams or dressings on the treatment area unless they are prescribed by your specialist or radiographer.

 Don't use talcum powder because this can contain tiny metal particles that can make the soreness worse after radiotherapy.